nicbarker/clay/README.md

 - `CLAY_TEXT_WRAP_WORDS` (default) - Text will wrap on whitespace characters as container width shrinks, preserving whole words.
 - `CLAY_TEXT_WRAP_NEWLINES` -  will only wrap when encountering newline characters.
 - `CLAY_TEXT_WRAP_NONE` - Text will never wrap even if its container is compressed beyond the text measured width.

 ---

-**`.hashStringContents`**

-`CLAY_TEXT_CONFIG(.hashStringContents = true)`

-By default, clay will cache the dimensions of text measured by [the provided MeasureText function](#clay_setmeasuretextfunction) based on the string's pointer and length.
-Setting `.hashStringContents = true` will cause Clay to hash the entire string contents.
-Used to fix incorrect measurements caused by re-use of string memory, disabled by default as it will incur significant performance overhead for very large bodies of text.

----